PedroAVJ/fotogenio/README.md

 ## Data modeling

 - Use supabase branches and add seed data
-- Do not use clerk client, instead use the currentUser helper
 - Upgrade to Next.js 15
   - Upgrade to eslint 9
   - Use special react linter for react compiler